olexandr-klymenko/tictactoe/README.md

 # Pre-requisites

-This boilerplate uses `SQLite` as its database, make sure you have it installed.
-`Pipenv` is recommended to help manage the dependencies and virtualenv.
+`Poetry` is recommended to help manage the dependencies and virtualenv.

 You can also use other DBs like `PostGreSQL`, make sure you have it setup and update your `DATABASE_URL` in your configs.
 Read more at [Flask-SQLAlchemy's](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) documentations.